Amolnaikwade/animated-navigation/README.md

-#Welcome to animated navigation
+# Welcome to Animated Navigation

-##technology Used
+## Technology Used
--HTML,CSS,JavaScript.
+- HTML
+- CSS
+- JavaScript

+## Live Demo
-To see the live Demo go to:[Live Demo] ( https://amolnaikwade.github.io/animated-navigation/)
+To see the live demo, visit: [Live Demo](https://amolnaikwade.github.io/animated-navigation/)